priyanshu-luhar/copyrightdefense/readme.txt

-This is a parody game which is designed to be a rip off of plants vs zombies
+This is a game for our project that is inspired by the game Vampire Survivors